Best Cheap Web Hosting for WordPress 2026: 8 Picks That Won't Break the Bank

 - Renewal rates are steep relative to what you're getting

-- Support quality has noticeably declined in recent years
+- Support quality has declined noticeably in recent years

 Detailed Feature Comparison Table